udacity/gemini-api-course/exercise/starter/README.md

 # Purpose of this Folder

-This folder should contain the starter code and instructions for the exercise.
+This folder contains the starter notebook for this exercise.